 Parsons the Jewellers, Bristol, established in 1710

-Owner, Paul Davis: “Parsons has been selling jewellery in Bristol for 300 years.
+Owner, Paul Davis: "Parsons is the oldest jeweller in the UK and has been selling jewellery in Bristol for 300 years.
 It has seen wars, recession and many moves but it still attracts young couples to buy our trademark coloured diamonds.
 The first shop on Redcross Street, Old Market, was founded by George Edgecumbe in 1710.
 He had trained as a brass founder and then moved into clock-making.
 His son John married Elizabeth Parsons, and it was their son, George, who branched out into jewellery.

-Robert Cliff Ltd, plumbing, heating and mechanical services, Uppingham, established in 1847
+Robert Cliff, plumbing, heating and mechanical services, Uppingham, established in 1847

 Owner, Robert Cliff: "The company was started in 1847 by my great-grandfather, George Cliff.
 The current directors, Tony and David, are the fifth generation of plumbers.